 57. The application published for opposition on October 30, 2007.
-On February 26, joint stipulated request to withdraw the opposition.
-On July 31, 2012, the Patent and Trademark
+On February 26, 2008, third party Oneida Ltd. filed a Notice of Opposition, requesting that registration of the ONEIDA mark by Registrant be denied.
+On June 11, 2012, Oneida Ltd. and Registrant filed a joint stipulated request to withdraw the opposition.
+On July 31, 2012, the Patent and Trademark Office issued a Notice of Allowance.